United States Army Central: Operation Desert Shield and Operation Desert Storm

 It was not until 1990 that Third Army returned to combat.
 Saddam Hussein invaded Kuwait in August 1990, and American forces were immediately dispatched to Saudi Arabia to protect the Saudi oil fields.
-Since Saudi Arabia came within the CENTCOM area, Third Army was sent to command the Army units in theatre.
-At first, XVIII Corps made up the forces assigned to Third Army; enough men to ensure that the Iraqis could not invade Saudi Arabia.
+At first, XVIII Airborne Corps made up the majority of the force; enough to ensure that the Iraqis could not invade Saudi Arabia.
 However, in November 1990, massive reinforcements were announced in the form of VII Corps from Germany.
 This deployment marked the largest use of armored formations by the U.S. since World War II, and thus it was fitting that Patton's old command, Third Army, should have control of the battle.
+Army Forces Central Command supervised the two corps, but Schwarzkopf retained in his own hands the task of Land Component Commander, thus meaning that he dealt directly with both corps frequently.
 By the opening of hostilities, XVIII Corps had three American and one French division and VII Corps four American and one British division under command, thus giving Third Army a total of nine divisions, plus the armored cavalry regiments attached to both corps.

 Third Army, commanded by Lieutenant General John J. Yeosock, was the main striking force in Operation Desert Storm.
 Its units were on the left flank of the attacking force and swept into southern Iraq.
 They then turned east and engaged the Iraqi Republican Guard in fierce combat.
 Much of that force was destroyed.
 In terms of its immediate aims, the Persian Gulf War was a stunning success.
 The Iraqis were ejected from Kuwait and their forces were thoroughly mauled.

 During the crisis, the 22nd Support Command served as the primary Logistics and Combat Service Support organization for ARCENT during the Operation Desert Shield, Operation Desert Storm and Operation Desert Farewell portions of the operation.
 The Command was activated as the ARCENT SUPCOM (Provisional) on 19 August 1990, but had been in operation since 10 August 1990.
 The ARCENT SUPCOM (PROV) was redesignated the 22nd Support Command on 16 December 1990.
 During the conflict, the commander was Major General, and then Lieutenant General William 'Gus' Pagonis.
+The HHC of the 22nd Command received a Meritorious Unit Commendation for the period August 1990- April 1991.
 When the Command was disestablished following Operation Desert Farewell, it was succeeded by the 1st Area Support Group.